 3) Renew vendor contracts

 Part of checking your infrastructure is renewing your vendor contracts.
 Vendors perform a lot of tasks in a community.
-These can include many things, such as the following.
+According to these Chicago property managers, these can include many things, such as the following.

 · Trash pick-up